keybase/keybase-test-vectors/README.md

 Then they go through a couple more generator scripts and end up as go tests.

+- ./bin/generate - Generates go/testvectors.go for Go in TS
+- ./generate.py - is the python-based generator for JS test vectors (no longer in use)

 ## Team Sigchains

 Team sigchains are converted from a DSL in `teamchains/inputs/*.iced`